 Once the process is put into motion, sequestration happens relatively quickly.
 You could be debt-free within a couple of months – maybe even weeks – and you can then spend the next few years building up your credit rating until that record of sequestration is removed from your credit file.
 This is not the case with a Trust Deed.

 You will be paying off part of your debts for four years during your Trust Deed, so your desire to start building your credit rating will be delayed by four years.

 It affects your credit rating

 For obvious reasons, your credit rating will be affected by a Trust Deed and you will almost be starting again.
-However this is also a disadvantage of sequestration, and while a Trust Deed doesn’t look good on your credit file, sequestration can look even worse in comparison.
+However this is also a disadvantage of sequestration, and while Trust Deeds don’t look good on your credit file, sequestration can look even worse in comparison.

 You may have to sell your property

 If you have any equity in your property, you may be required to release it to pay your creditors a further lump sum at the end of the Trust Deed.
 For many people, the only way to raise this lump sum is to sell their property, although often family members are allowed to step in and offer to pay this lump sum on your behalf to ensure this does not happen.

 While sequestration is often viewed by many as the an ideal way to wipe the slate clean, for some people it is a matter of pride to make one last attempt to sort out their financial affairs.